-- I. The MDO Was Not Arbitrary and Capricious. - A. Given the overwhelming evidence of youth attraction to flavored ecigarettes, it was reasonable for FDA to deny Petitioner's application for failure to provide robust evidence that its flavored e-liquids help smokers stop smoking more effectively than unflavored products.
+B. Given the overwhelming evidence of youth attraction to flavored ecigarettes, FDA reasonably denied Petitioner's application for failure to provide robust evidence that its flavored e-liquids help smokers stop smoking more effectively than tobacco-flavored products.

 In determining if the marketing of an e-cigarette is "appropriate for the protection of the public health"-the standard for a marketing order under the TCA-FDA must weigh two factors: (1) the likelihood that the product will help existing tobacco users stop using tobacco products, and (2) the likelihood that the product will lead non-tobacco users, including youth, to begin using such products.
 21 U.S.C. § 387j(c)(4).
 Applying this framework to e-cigarettes, FDA found the evidence overwhelming that flavors-across all device types-appeal to youth more than tobacco-flavored products.
-ER-18-20.
-Given this unequivocal evidence, it was entirely reasonable for FDA to require Petitioner to submit "the strongest types of evidence" demonstrating that, compared to tobacco-flavored products, its flavored products benefit smokers by helping them to stop smoking cigarettes and to issue an MDO based on Petitioner's failure to furnish such evidence.
-ER-15.
+2-ER-11-14.
+Given this unequivocal evidence, it was entirely reasonable, and certainly not arbitrary and capricious, for FDA to require Petitioner to submit "the strongest types of evidence" demonstrating that, compared to tobacco-flavored products, its flavored products benefit smokers by helping them to stop smoking cigarettes and to issue an MDO based on Petitioner's failure to furnish such evidence.
+2-ER-9.

 The impact of a product on youth initiation is particularly critical because, as FDA noted in its Technical Project Lead Review ("TPL Review") of Petitioner's products, "use of tobacco products, no matter what type, is almost always started and established during adolescence when the developing brain is most vulnerable to nicotine addiction."
-ER-17.
+2-ER-11.
 Whereas "almost 90 percent of adult daily smokers started smoking by the age of 18...youth and young adults who reach the age of 26 without ever starting to use cigarettes will most likely never become a daily smoker."
-ER-17-18.
-As FDA reasonably concluded, "[b]ecause of the lifelong implications of nicotine dependence that can be established in youth, preventing tobacco use initiation in young people is a central priority for protecting population health."
-ER-18.
+2-ER-11-12.
+As FDA concluded, "[b]ecause of the lifelong implications of nicotine dependence that can be established in youth, preventing tobacco use initiation in young people is a central priority for protecting population health."
+2-ER-12.